keigoyoshida7/liberated-frequencies/README.md

 ## Python quick start

 Please follow the python code wich uploaded.
-Numer of audio channels are able to detect by audio_channel_detector.py
+Numer of audio channels are able to detect by audio_channel_detector.py For this time, Input Audio comes from Ableton 12 via BlackHole Virtual Audio 16ch to Output for Logic Pro via via BlackHole Virtual Audio 64ch.
+Then, Audio Outs for Interface from Logic Pro.
+Brain EEG data are received via OSC from [[Open BCI](https://github.com/OpenBCI/OpenBCI_GUI)] GUI with 8ch OpenBCI Headset.

 ```bash
 import pyaudio